On units with Galois complex conjugates of equal absolute value: Abstract

 \section{Abstract}

-We prove, using a theorem of Northcott, that if a number field $K$ with $s$ real embeddings and $2t$ complex ones has a group of units $U\subset \mathcal{O}_K^*$ such that all elements in $U$ have all its complex conjugates of same absolute value, then one necessarly has $t=1.$ This fact has an interesting implication in complex hermitian geometry, namely it describes all Oeljeklaus-Toma manifolds carrying locally conformally K\"ahler structures.
+We prove, using a theorem of Northcott--Weil, that if a number field $K$ with $s\geq 1$ real embeddings and $2t\geq 2$ complex ones has a group of units $U\subset \O_K^*$ such that all elements in $U$ have all its complex conjugates of same absolute value, then one necessarily has $t=1.$ This fact has an interesting implication in complex hermitian geometry, namely it describes all Oeljeklaus--Toma manifolds carrying locally conformally K\"ahler structures.
+It is then shown that the same method works for the situation concerning the existence of pluriclosed metrics on Oeljeklaus--Toma manifolds.